MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/reliable-web-app/dotnet/guidance-content.md

 [!INCLUDE [intro 1](../includes/intro1.md)]

-*Why the Reliable Web App pattern for .NET?* The Reliable Web App pattern shows you how to transition an on-premises .NET web app to the cloud.
-It helps you quickly realize cloud benefits by providing high-value updates and minimal code changes.
-These enhancements significantly improve the reliability, security, performance, and operational excellence of your web app.
+*Why the Reliable Web App pattern for .NET?* If your business decided to migrate and on-premises .NET web app to the cloud, then you need to use Reliable Web App for .NET.
+The pattern shows you how the essential updates you need to make to ensure your .NET web app is successful in Azure.
+It focuses on the high-value updates you should make and outlines the minimal code changes required.
+These changes improve the reliability, security, performance, and operational excellence of your web app while capitalizing on the benefits of the cloud.

 [!INCLUDE [intro 2](../includes/intro2.md)]